OpenDDS/OpenDDS/docs/internal/github_actions.rst

 Job Types
 =========

-There a number of job types that are contained in the built_and_test.yml.
+There are a number of job types that are contained in the file build_and_test.yml.
 Where possible, a configuration will contain 3 jobs.
 The first job that is run is the *ACE_TAO_*.
 This will create an artifact which is used later by the OpenDDS build.
 The second job is *build_*, which uses the previous